 SERP Checker (lets you check how competitive each keyword is and view key metrics on the top competitors’ sites).

-We also offer the Backlink Finder (comming soon!) tool, which allows you to effectively scan any site on the internet for a complete view of their backlinks.
+We also offer the Backlink Checker tool, which allows you to effectively scan any site on the internet for a complete view of their backlinks.
 You can then use this information to steal backlinks for your own site or to identify brand-new target audiences that you can target with Facebook and social media ads.

 Facebook is currently the world’s largest social media platform, and it’s quickly approaching 3 billion global users.
 So, if you’re not advertising on the platform and optimizing your webpage content with Ranktracker’s SEO toolkit, then you’re missing out on one of the biggest opportunities in modern history!